Freedom of speech vs. employment obligations in Germany – the cases of Joshiko Saibou & Jadon Sancho

 Ansgar Faßbender, LL.M. currently works as a trainee lawyer for Bird & Bird in the Media, Entertainment and Sport practice group in Düsseldorf, Germany.
 He supports the practice group primarily in advising various associations, clubs and agents on relevant legal matters.
 He also assists arbitrator Prof. Dr. Martin Schimke, LL.M. in proceedings at the Court of Arbitration for Sport (CAS) in Lausanne.
 Ansgar regularly speaks at sports conferences focusing on the law governing football intermediaries.

-Furthermore, he is a doctoral candidate at the chair of civil and intellectual property law of Prof. Dr. Jan Busche in Düsseldorf.
-His work focuses on the limitations in copyright and competition law for publishers in esports
+Dwayne Bach is a doctoral candidate at the chair of civil and intellectual property law of Prof. Dr. Jan Busche in Düsseldorf.
+His work focuses on the limitations in copyright and competition law for publishers in esports.
+In addition, he has published several articles on different sports law issues.

 As an Of Counsel for Bird & Bird in the practice group Media, Entertainment and Sport in Düsseldorf, Germany, he is an expert sports lawyer, with decades of experience.
 He is also a certified specialist lawyer in employment law.